jenkinsci/job-dsl-plugin/docs/Migration.md

 plugin configuration).
 Now the Gerrit trigger configuration correctly honors central configuration of labels.
 If you use non-default labels in your central configuration, you might need to change the trigger label configuration of your jobs.

-See the [[Job Reference]] for further details.
+See the [job reference](Job-reference.md) for further details.

 ## Migrating to 1.20

 In version 1.20, some implementation classes have been moved to work around a [bug](http://jira.codehaus.org/browse/GROOVY-5875) in Groovy.
-When these classes have been used to [extend the DSL](Extending-the-DSL-from-your-Job-Scripts), import statements and fully qualified class names have to be adjusted.
+When these classes have been used to [extend the DSL](Extending-the-DSL-from-your-Job-Scripts.md), import statements and fully qualified class names have to be adjusted.

 ## Migrating to 1.19